uspki/policies/certificate-policy.md

 The CA shall post all CA certificates and CRLs issued by the CA in a repository that is publicly accessible through all Uniform Resource Identifier (URI) references asserted in valid certificates issued by that CA. The CA shall document the Uniform Resource Identifiers for CA certificates and CRLs in the CPS.

 ## 2.2 Publication of information
-The Federal PKI Policy Authority shall publicly post this Certificate Policy on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.
+The FPKIPA shall publicly post this Certificate Policy on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.

 All CAs shall publicly disclose redacted Certification Practice Statement through a readily accessible online means that is available on a 24x7 basis.
 The CA shall publicly disclose its CA practices and audits to the extent required by the CA's audit scheme (see Section 8.1).
 The disclosures shall include all the material required by RFC 3647, and shall be structured in accordance with RFC 3647.
 The Certification Practice Statement shall state the CA's practice on processing CAA Records for Fully Qualified Domain Names.
 The CA shall log all actions taken, if any, consistent with its processing practice.

-The Federal PKI Policy Authority and/or a designee and/or the CAs shall publish test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates from the Issuing CAs that chain up to the publicly trusted Root Certificate.
+The FPKIPA and/or a designee and/or the CAs shall publish test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates from the Issuing CAs that chain up to the publicly trusted Root Certificate.
 At a minimum, separate Web pages shall be published showing Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.

 ## 2.3 Time or frequency of publication
-The Federal PKI Policy Authority and CAs shall update and publish the Certificate Policy and Certification Practice Statements in accordance with Section 2.0.
+The FPKIPA and CAs shall update and publish the Certificate Policy and Certification Practice Statements in accordance with Section 2.0.

 All CAs approved to issue a CA certificate shall post to the Repository any issued CA certificate as soon as possible after issuance but no later than 15 days after issuance.
-The Federal PKI Policy Authority or designee shall disclose the CA certificate and submit the CA certificate to trust stores and applicable databases, such as the Common CA Database, within thirty (30) days of issuance.
+The FPKIPA or designee shall disclose the CA certificate and submit the CA certificate to trust stores and applicable databases, such as the Common CA Database, within thirty (30) days of issuance.

 Each CA shall publish CRLs in accordance with Section 4.9.7.